Student Conduct Appeal

 For sanctions other than suspension or dismissal: Appeal to the Dean of Students

-For sanctions of suspension or dismissal: Formal Hearing before the Student Conduct Review Board
+For sanctions of suspension or dismissal: Appeal to the Dean of Students or Formal Hearing before the Student Conduct Review Board

 University of California, Irvine’s Office of Academic Integrity & Student Conduct reviews student conduct situations based upon the procedures noted in the University of California Policies Applying to Campus Activities, Organizations, and Students.
 Students are provided the right to appeal sanctions imposed by a Student Conduct Officer.
 A written request for appeals must be made to the Dean of Students within seven (7) business days of the issuance of the decision letter from the Student Conduct Officer.
 An appeal is not a review of a case, but instead is an independent review of the process utilized to reach the original finding or decision.
 Students may appeal the sanctions to the Dean of Students on one or more of the following grounds: